Tokyo Olympic organizers try to dampen cancellation rumors

 Rumors of a cancellation have spread in Japan with reports that the Swiss-based IOC has met with the World Health Organization about the outbreak.
 The WHO has called the virus a global emergency.

+“Preparations for Tokyo 2020 continue as planned,” the IOC said in a statement.
+“It is normal practice for the IOC to collaborate with all the main UN agencies, as necessary, in the lead up to the games and this naturally includes the WHO.”

 Tokyo Governor Yuriko Koike, speaking earlier in the week to the heads of 62 municipalities, warned about the dangers.
+Japan has also urged citizens not to travel to China.

 “We must firmly tackle the new coronavirus to contain it, or we are going to regret it,” she said.